soulphysics/.emacs.d/README.md

 ## All Things LaTeX

-### Install Auctex
+### Auctex

-Now you need to install Auctex.
-This is the golden package for everything latex: an amazing reference manager, cool dropdown menus and completions, the works.
-Use the Emacs package mannager to install it.
+Auctex is the golden package for everything latex: an amazing reference manager, cool dropdown menus and completions, the works.
+It's all ready to go, but in general one uses the package manager to install such packages.
 Within your sparkling new Emacs installation:

 - `M-x package-list`
 - Search/scroll down to Auctex and hit enter, then click install.

+Go ahead and check it out; emacs will tell you that it's already installed.

 The basic compile command is `C-c C-c`.
 In general `C-c` will start you off with an Auctex command.
+You can see more from the Auctex menu.
+(You *have* explored all the menus, haven't you?)

 ### Sync Skim

-Now that Auctex is installed, you can get Latex to sync properly with a PDF reader.
-The best one for this is Skim.
+With Auctex is installed, you can get Latex to sync properly with a PDF reader.
+You will have to set this up, since it involves putting a file in your home directory and installing a new application.
+But here's what you'll get:

+1. *Forward syncing:* You can hit `C-c C-v` in LaTeX with your cursor at some point in the tex document, and it will zip you to the corresponding line in the PDF.

+2. *Backward syncing:* As you're reading your PDF in Skim, you'll be able to Command-shift-click on a paragraph (e.g. when you see an error) and be zipped to the corresponding LaTeX line in emacs.

+To set this up, first download Skim.
+It's free, is a solid PDF reader, and it is in my view the best PDF reader for syncing emacs.

 - [Download Skim](http://skim-app.sourceforge.net/)

-There are two steps to setting up syncing: forward syncing (hit `C-c C-v` in LaTeX and go to the line in the PDF where your cursor is) and backward syncing (command-shift-click on a paragraph in the PDF to go to the LaTeX line.)

-As a preparation step, create a file called ~/.latexmkrc in your home directory and paste the following into it.
+The next step is to create a file called ~/.latexmkrc in your home directory and paste the following into it.

 	$pdflatex = 'pdflatex -interaction=nonstopmode -synctex=1 %O %S';
 	$pdf_previewer = 'open -a skim';
 	$clean_ext = 'bbl rel %R-blx.bib %R.synctex.gz';

-Then set up forward and backward syncing using the following.

-1. **Forward Syncing.** This is enabled in the init.el file, in the portion labeled "Skim PDF Syncing"

-2. **Backward Syncing.** Open Emacs and go to Preferences > Sync.
+Finally, to set up backwards syncing, open Skim and go to Preferences > Sync.
 Choose Emacs, then change it to Custom and replace `emacsclient` with the location of your emacsclient file.
 In my case, it is: `/usr/local/Cellar/emacs/24.3/bin/emacsclient`

+That's it --- syncing zen will be yours.

 ### Yasnippet

-Use Melpa to install Yasnippet, an awesome tab-completion and snippet tool.
-Then activate it using the Yasnippet code in the init.el file.
-Once installed, Yasnippet will appear in the menu and let you create your own snippets.
+I've installed the fancier package manager Melpa, which lets you install still fancier things like Yasnippet, an awesome tab-completion and snippet tool.
+It's already activated in the init.el file.
+This provides a rich set of pre-installed snippets for LaTeX and many other languages.

-### Further Notes on Reftex
+### Reftex for automatic reference insertion

-Make sure you read up on Reftex and play around with it.
-It's amazing.
-As a test, open a document with an equation that is labeled with something like \label{eq:myequation}.
-Try typing the word Equation, then a space, and then hitting `C-c C-)` which calls Reftex's label-completion.
-A dropdown menu will appear with your file's section structure, and all the labeled equations highlighted for you to scroll through.

-Other nice Reftex tricks include:
+The path to bibliographic enlightenment begins by keeping all your bibliography items in one master .bib file and including it in all your LaTeX documents.
+When it's time to submit the article to a journal, just compile the LaTeX file.
+The exact bibliographic items you need can be found in the .bbl file created when LaTeX compiles.

+Now here's the really great part.
+With Auctex installed, you automatically get a tool called Reftex that will read and automatically insert items from that master bibliography.
+Here are a few of the more helpful commands:

 - `C-c [` - dropdown with citations pulled automatically from a linked bib file
 - `C-c ]` - auto-end closest existing open environment
 - `C-c (` - insert label

+Reftex is really powerful.
+As a test:

+Open a document with an equation that is labeled with something like \label{eq:myequation}.
+Try typing the word Equation, then a space, and then hitting `C-c C-)` which calls Reftex's label-completion.
+A dropdown menu will appear with your file's section structure, and all the labeled equations highlighted for you to scroll through.
+Wow!

 ### Latex Preview Function

-Auctex has a cool preview function.
+Auctex has a cool preview function, illustrated below.
 Notice in the preview menu that you can hit C-c C-c C-p to toggle a preview of latex-stuff, including math mode.
 This function uses ghostscript to display a little preview of the rendered results right in the buffer.
 It can be a little buggy for very complex maths environments, but for simple stuff it's great:

 ![Auctex Preview Screenshot](http://personal.lse.ac.uk/robert49/misc/auctex-preview.gif "Auctex Preview Screenshot")